Subject Area: Education, Human and Public Services

 The Cosmetology program prepares you to work in a full-service salon and/or allows you to work towards salon ownership and professional management.
 It provides a strong foundation in cosmetology with theory and clinical experience directed and guided by cosmetology professionals in combination with general education courses that support the core curriculum.
 Graduates will be qualified to pursue a baccalaureate degree at a four-year college or university in an area of interest such as management or business.

-This program equips students to enter the workplace in a variety of settings and features trichoanalysis (the study of hair), shampoo sets, permanents and chemical hair relaxing.
+This program equips students to enter the workplace in a variety of settings and features trichoanalysis (the study of hair), trending hair styles and texture services.
 Graduates can become make-up artists, estheticians (skin care), cosmetic chemists, hair colorists, retail specialists and educational specialists.
 Equipment, supplies and courses are up-to-date, accurate and based on current cosmetology practices.

 Cosmetology students are required by the State of Iowa to complete a minimum of 2,100 hours in a Cosmetology program.
 Northeast Iowa Community College students finish the program when they complete the state hour requirements and meet individual course requirements.